 In this article, we’re breaking down:

-A big problem with tattoo kits is that they leave new tattoo artists with a super low-quality machine.
+A big problem with tattoo kits is that they leave new tattoo artists with super low-quality tattoo machines.
 This makes it really hard to learn how to tattoo properly because you can’t rely on your equipment to work well.